 Active Vs Passive Investing

 Investors that choose an active investing approach generally spend a lot of time analyzing a company’s financial reports, news coverage, press releases, and fundamental stats.
 They will maintain investing in companies that meet their requirements and generally always know what’s happening in a company that they are invested in.
 If the company falls out of favor with them, they will generally sell their stake and find a more worthy company to invest in.

 Passive Investors generally invest in the market long term but they do not want to spend all of their free time pouring over data and reading articles.
 They will invest their money in a mutual fund, ETF, or index fund and let it sit there for years to come.
 One great example of passive investing is an IRA or 401K.
 This type of account is usually made up of a fund and money is placed in it without any management from the investor.

 Which is Better: Trading or Investing

 Well, this completely depends on you as an investor.
 There are obviously very successful people on both sides of the coin.
 Warren Buffett is a billionaire investor that started of value investing and now runs an incredible Investment Firm, Berkshire Hathaway.

 John Paulson on the other hand made his fortune trading against the real estate market in 2007 and profited $3.7 billion.

 Trading can be very lucrative also but requires a lot of discipline.
-A carefully implemented trading plan can be effective as long as emotion is left behind.
-Making calculated, risk defined trades seem to work for most successful traders.
+A carefully implemented trading plan can be effective as long as the emotion is left behind.
+Making calculated, risk-defined trades seem to work for most successful traders.

 What I Use For Investing and Trading